donaldboulton/minimal-mistakes/_posts/2018-03-05-post-Staticman-with-Gitlab.md

 ## Create staticmanapp

-The first step is to create staticman app, according to the official document operation, you can also view the repository I created .
+The first step is to create staticman app, according to the official document operation, you can also view the repository I created.

 ### Create a trigger